Macromodel-free flux-ratio prediction in quadruply imaged quasars with local constraints from lensed arcs: Application to flux-ratio prediction

 \subsection{Mock observations}

 To test the CAB fitting method discussed in Section~\ref{subsec:CAB_method} and compare its performance with a macromodel-based approach, we used simulated imaging data.
-We note that each simulation is relatively computationally expensive, requiring many hours of supercomputer time.
-Therefore, we decided to run a set of simulations that is large enough to provide an initial exploration of the parameter space in terms of model complexity, lensing geometry, and signal to noise ratio, while leaving for future work the modeling of the exact properties of a specific dataset.
+We note that fitting each image is relatively expensive computationally, requiring many hours of supercomputer time.
+Therefore, we decided to run a set of simulations that is large enough to provide an initial exploration of the parameter space in terms of model complexity, lensing geometry, and signal-to-noise ratio (SNR), while leaving for future work the modeling of the exact properties of a specific dataset.
 In practice, we simulated imaging data for $27$ mock quadruply imaged quasars with extended arcs, randomly sampling source and lens parameters with distributions informed by the known properties of these systems \citep[e.g.,][]{Auger2010, Oguri2010}.
-We considered three different cases for the mock lens: \begin{enumerate} \item a “baseline” case, where the true lens properties follow a simple EPL+shear parametrization. \item a “complex” case, where, in addition to the EPL+shear profile, the lens mass distribution possesses azimuthal complexity in the form of elliptical multipole perturbations to the EPL profile. \item a “subhalo” case, where, in addition to the EPL+shear profile, a small DM halo is placed near one of the quasar images, in order to produce a significant flux-ratio anomaly. \end{enumerate}
+We considered three cases for the mock lens: \begin{enumerate} \item a “baseline” case, where the true lens properties follow a simple EPL+shear parametrization. \item a “complex” case, where, in addition to the EPL+shear profile, the lens mass distribution possesses azimuthal complexity in the form of elliptical multipole perturbations to the EPL profile. \item a “subhalo” case, where, in addition to the EPL+shear profile, a small DM halo is placed near one of the quasar images, in order to produce a significant flux-ratio anomaly. \end{enumerate}

-For each case, $9$ mock lenses were generated: specifically, 3 per basic lens configuration (cross, cusp, and fold), with varying levels of signal-to-noise ratio (SNR) in the extended arcs (see Section~\ref{subsubsec:mock_data_quality} and Appendix~\ref{App:SNR/I} for more detail).
+For each case, $9$ mock lenses were generated: specifically, 3 per basic lens configuration (cross, cusp, and fold), with varying levels of SNR in the extended arcs (see Section~\ref{subsubsec:mock_data_quality} and Appendix~\ref{App:SNR/I} for more detail).